carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 JSONL, Line-oriented JavaScript Object Notation, is frequently used as a data interchange format.
 It has become super common in the data science field, and you will encounter it frequently.
-On April 18th, 2022, we used twarc to search for all mentions of the hashtag `#taxday` (April 15th is the typical deadline for Americans to file their annual income report, but in 2022, it was April 18).
+On April 18th, 2022, we used twarc to search for all mentions of the hashtag "#taxday" (April 15th is the typical deadline for Americans to file their annual income report, but in 2022, it was April 18).

-Let's look at that individual tweet again.
+Let's look at that individual tweet again, but now we will open it in the Jupyter viewer.

 ![single jsonl tweet opened in jupyterlab](../fig/hot-mess-tweet.png)